AHippoWhoPrograms/RockPaperScissors-/README.md

 # RockPaperScissors-

-initial commit for rock paper scissors game.
+This is the project for my rock, paper, scissors game.